-Flammable Materials - Improperly Stored Flammable materials are improperly stored, causing the potential risk of fire or explosion Any flammable materials that must be stored onsite shall be in secure and fire-safe storage.
+Any flammable materials that Improperly Stored must be stored onsite shall be in potential risk of fire or explosion secure and fire-safe storage.
 Missing/Damaged/Expired Extinguishers There is missing, damaged or expired fire extinguisher an any area of the building where a fire extinguisher is required Fire extinguishers, if required, or if otherwise provided by owner, shall be inspected and maintained as required by state or local codes and regulations and shall have inspection tags verifying such.
-Misaligned Chimney/Ventilation System A misalignment of an exhaust system on a combustion fuel- fired unit (oil, natural gas, propane, wood pellets etc.) that causes improper or dangerous venting of gases Ventilation of exhaust gases from combution appliances must be in conformance with local codes and manufacturer specifications, and must provide positive ventilation of such gases from the building.
-Fire Protection Missing Sprinkler Head Sprinkler system is missing parts for operation If required or otherwise present, sprinkler systems must be complete, intact, operational, and subject to regular inspection by qualified professional.
-Other Health and Safety - All Areas Health, Safety and Life Threatening Conditions Address all above as applicable Air Quality Sewer odors Sewer odors, any DWV shall be inspected by a qualified professional and must in intact condition, free of obstructions, and must drain and vent properly.
+A misalignment of an exhaust system on a combustion fuel- fired unit (oil, natural gas, propane, wood pellets etc.) that causes improper or dangerous venting of gases Ventilation of exhaust gases from combution appliances must be in conformance with local codes and manufacturer specifications, and must provide positive ventilation of such gases from the building.
+Missing Sprinkler Head Sprinkler system is missing parts for operation If required or otherwise present, sprinkler systems must be complete, intact, operational, and subject to regular inspection by qualified professional.
+Address all above as applicable Sewer odors Sewer odors, any DWV shall be inspected by a qualified professional and must in intact condition, free of obstructions, and must drain and vent properly.
 Necessary corrections to be performed by a licensed plumber.
+Extinguishers Misaligned Chimney/Ventilation System Missing Sprinkler Head Address all above as applicable Improperly Stored improperly stored, causing the potential risk of fire or explosion Missing/Damaged/Expired Extinguishers There is missing, damaged or expired fire extinguisher an any area of the building where a fire extinguisher is required Misaligned Chimney/Ventilation System A misalignment of an exhaust system on a combustion fuel-fired unit (oil, natural gas, propane, wood pellets etc.) that causes improper or dangerous venting of gases Missing Sprinkler Head Sprinkler system is missing parts for operation Address all above as applicable

-Air Quality Radon Tested radon levels at or above 4.0 pCi/I Each building ground floor level shall be tested by a qualified radon professional; if levels >4.0 pCi/l are detected, retesting at same location is required.
+Air Quality Air Quality Radon Mold and/or mildew Tested radon levels at or above 4.0 pCi/I Evidence of mold or mildew Each building ground floor level shall be tested by a qualified radon professional; if levels >4.0 pCi/l are detected, retesting at same location is required.
 If below 4.0, test a third time.
 If two readings are above 4.0, submit a mitigation plan to KHRC for approval.
-Air Quality Mold and/or mildew Evidence of mold or mildew All interior surfaces must be free of mold, mildew, or moist conditions which are conducive to the growth of such.
-Rehab scope shall include cleaning, repair and correction of any mold inducing conditions, and shall provide for adequate ventilation and air exchange within the buildings, including powered mechanical ventilation if indicated.
+All interior surfaces must be free of mold, mildew, or moist conditions which are conducive to the growth of such.
+Rehab scope shall include cleaning, repair and correction of any mold inducing conditions, and shall provide for advances and size. adequate ventilation and air exchange within the buildings, including powered mechanical ventilation if indicated.
 Electrical Missing/Broken Cover Plates An outlet or switch has a broken cover plate over a junction box or the cover plate is missing or not fitting correctly All outlets, switches and boxes must have intact covers that are appropriate to each fixture.
 Other Hazards Garbage and Debris - Indoors and Outdoors Inadequate storage capacity, or storage in areas not sanctioned for staging or storing garbage or debris Rehab scope shall provide for secure, accessible storage for solid waste in an appropriate location, and of adequate volume to contain garbage and debris generated between removal times.
 Removal times shall be not less than weekly.